 - Release Date

-The Blind Side is a squeaky clean American family sports drama, based on the true story of the Baltimore Ravens’ current offensive tackle Michael Oher.
+The Blind Side is a squeaky-clean American family sports drama, based on the true story of the Baltimore Ravens’ current offensive tackle Michael Oher.
 But he’s not the main character.
-The star of the show is Sandra Bullock, who plays southern-fried Memphis decorator-turned-saint Leigh Anne Tuohy, Oher’s sassy white savior who takes the boy in off the street, makes him a member of her family, supports his education, and assures his future in football.
+The star of the show is Sandra Bullock, who plays southern-fried Memphis decorator-turned-saint Leigh Anne Tuohy, Oher’s sassy white savior who takes the boy in from off the street, makes him a member of her family, supports his education, and assures his future in football.
 This is the kind of “inspirational” movie that Hollywood breaks out their most syrupy score for, using it to accompany all of those forced feel-good moments.
 At almost every turn, the result remains moving, though the audience can see right through to the mechanisms pulling their heartstrings.

 Oher, as portrayed by Quinton Aaron, is a near-mute gentle giant, towering over the other kids in the Christian school where he’s been enrolled.
 He’s almost entirely deficient of a personality here, communicating through short expressions of confusion or sadness or happiness.
 Hinting at Oher’s troubled past, we catch memory flashes in his mind, but the movie never really delves into what might’ve been an interesting history.
 Leigh Anne and her blandly accommodating husband, Sean (Tim McGraw), spot Oher walking home in the rain.
 Recognizing him as a classmate of their children—the animated son S.J.
 (Jae Head) and the bright daughter Collins (Lily Collins)—they realize he has no real home and offer him a warm place to stay.